ichard26/ichard26.github.io/content/blog/2026/pip-26.2.md

 Compared to a typical pip release, this release is _huge_ with many changes.
-[This was largely made possible by the paid time I've had to work on pip](/blog/2026/06/pip-contract-development/) and agentic LLM assistance.
+[This was largely made possible by the paid time I've had to work on pip](/blog/2026/06/pip-contract-development/) (and agentic LLM assistance).
 My contract expires in late August, however, so expect future releases to be less blockbuster.

 As always, please [consult the changelog][changelog] to learn about all of the changes